chrokh/toow-old/_sources/chapters/compilation.md

 The file `Translator.dll` contains our actual application.
 It is not executable in and of itself, and it is is expressed in CIL represented in hexadecimal format.
 If you open up the file in a text editor you will see a bunch of hexadecimal codes, also known as hex.
-We've discussed base 2 and base 10 number systems in the chapter on Computation [{numref}`Chapter %s<computation>`], hexadecimal is simply base 16.
+We've discussed base 2 and base 10 number systems in the chapter on [computation](computation), hexadecimal is simply base 16.
 It is possible to convert the DLL to more readable CIL code but that is beyond the scope of this book.

 The file `Translator` is an executable file that we can run from the command line.